-Welcome teachers and parent/carers to CORE mental health...
+Welcome to CORE mental health...

 core mental health